 You probably didn’t realize that today is a holiday, but September 13 is marked in big, bold red letters on the calendars of the media and nostalgic members of the Civilian Disarmament Industrial Complex.
-As Politico reminisces with fondness . . .
+As Politico reminisces with great fondness . . .

 After three prior presidents lobbied Congress for passage of an assault weapons ban, President Bill Clinton on this day in 1994 signed the Public Safety and Recreational Firearms Use Protection Act into law over the vociferous opposition of the National Rifle Association.
 Earlier on this day, the Senate voted 52 to 48 in favor of its passage, clearing the way for Clinton’s signature.

+Those were the days.
 You can almost hear the tears of Andrew Glass lightly splashing on his keyboard as he remembers a better, bygone era.

 After Congress had initially acted, the federal courts turned back multiple challenges to the law raised by opponents on various grounds.
 The ban, however, was never directly challenged under the Constitution’s Second Amendment.
 Since its expiration, speculation has arisen on how a new legislative ban might fare in light of firearms cases decided by the Supreme Court in subsequent years, particularly its 2008 ruling in District of Columbia v.
 Heller.